 Basing on the information indicated on the table above, majority of respondents were male that is 28 respondents representing 56% of the total respondents and 22 respondents were female representing 44% of the respondents.

-The above information implied that UBC Radio employ majority male than female.
-This was attributed to nature of the programmes broadcasted on the radio and the time required for presenters to be placed of work especially night programmes which were found to be well performed by males that females.
-However, the number of females respondents was almost equal to that of male because the researcher was interested in producing unbiased research.
-Therefore, the research was reliable on gender grounds since both sexes were considered by the researcher while conducting his study.
+The above information implied that NBS TV employ majority male than female.
+This was attributed to nature of the programs broadcasted on the TV and the time required for presenters to be placed of work especially night programs which were found to be well performed by males that females.
+However, the number of females' respondents was almost equal to that of male because the researcher was interested in producing unbiased research.

-4.1.4 Academic Qualification of Respondents.
+4.1.3 Academic Qualification of Respondents

-Table (ii) Showing academic qualifications of the respondents.
+Table 3: Showing academic qualifications of the respondents

 Qualifications Frequency Percentage

-Diploma 6 12
+Certificate 6 12

-Degree 17 34
+Diploma 17 34

-Masters 18 36
+Degree 18 36

 Masters 9 18

 Total 50 100

-The table above clearly indicates that majority of the respondents were degree holders of 18 respondents representing a total percentage of 36%, followed by those with diploma 17 respondents representing 34% of the total respondents, followed by respondents with masters 9 respondents representing 18% of the total respondents, followed by those with masters 6 respondents representing 12% of the total respondents.

-This implied that the respondents were well educated and could easily interpret the questionnaire and give their best view concerning the impact of broadcast media in fight against drug abuse in Uganda.
+The table above clearly indicates that majority of the respondents were degree holders at 36% followed by those of diploma at 34%.
+It was revealed that 18% of the respondents were master's degree holders and the remaining 12% were at certificate level.
+This implied that the respondents were well educated and could easily interpret the questionnaire and give their best view concerning the impact of broadcasting media in fight against drug abuse in Uganda.

-4.1.5 Marital Status of Respondents.
+4.1.4 Marital Status of Respondents

-Table (iii) Showing marital status of the respondents.
+Table 4: showing marital status of the respondents.

 Marital Status Frequency Percentage

 Single 35 70

 Married 15 30

 Separated/divorced None None

-Total 50 .
-100
+Total 50 100